What is a peer and a peer group?

 New England PVA’s Peer Mentor Program is designed to provide a supportive and relaxed atmosphere for people with disabilities to share concerns and address issues that affect their lives.
 Each group will target needs, share information about community resources available and develop problem-solving strategies to be self-advocates.
 The realization that one is not alone is of great value.
 Someone who has shared similar experiences can offer a special kind of understanding, which is not available anywhere else.

-For more information about New England PVA’s Peering Mentoring Program, please call our office at 800-661-1181 #5 or email email@example.com.
+For more information about New England PVA’s Peering Mentoring Program, please contact our office at 800-661-1181 or email us.